75+ Mounts Ranked

 Recommended Product Badge

-Understanding Computerized German Equatorial Mounts:
+A Note on Computerized German Equatorial Mounts:

 The Orion Sirius is what we call an entry-level, Computerized German Equatorial Mount, or CGEM for short.
 A CGEM is a must-have bit of gear and the foundation of any astrophotography rig.
-Which is why it’s vitally important when first getting into the hobby to realize that the mount is more important than the telescope you plan to put on it.

-The reason for this is tracking.
-In astrophotography, the goal is to lock onto one point in the sky and keep it centered in the frame for the duration of your exposures.
-Because some exposures can be upwards of 5-10 minutes and longer, having a mount that can consistently hold its position is critical.
-When a mount loses position and starts to drift, it creates star trails in the photo which ruins the shot.
-Not all mounts are created equal.
+In astrophotography, the goal is to lock onto one point in the sky and keep it centered in the frame for the duration of your exposure.
+Because some exposures can be upwards of 5–10 minutes and longer, having a mount that can consistently hold its position is critical.
+When a mount loses position and starts to drift, it creates star trails in the photo, which ruin the shot.

 Technical Details Of Orion Sirius EQ-G